Community > Live > Neighborhoods

 Cordova is a beautiful suburban area on the eastern edge of Memphis.
-It offers a combination of a successful economy and a family atmosphere; with shopping centers, big-box retailers, restaurants, office space, small businesses, and churches, Cordova has something for everyone.
-The Wolfchase Galleria is an anchor for shoppers around the region.
-But not everything in Cordova is developed land: The beautiful Shelby Farms Park, the nation’s largest urban park, borders Cordova and offers visitors fields, wooded terrains, bike, jogging, and hiking trails, and horseback riding.
-On the great waters of the Wolf River and Patriot Lake, a calming influence in the midst of the city can be found, under power of sail or paddle.
+It offers a combination of shopping centers, big-box retailers, restaurants, office space, small businesses, and churches.
+Cordova has something for everyone.
+The Wolfchase Galleria, on the northern edge of the neighborhood, is an anchor for shoppers around the region.
+Not everything in Cordova is developed land though: the beautiful Shelby Farms Park, the nation’s largest urban park, borders Cordova and offers visitors fields, wooded terrains, bike, jogging, and hiking trails, and horseback riding.
+The Wolf River and Patriot Lake offer a calming influence in the midst of the city whether under the power of a sail or paddle.

 Downtown is one of the most eclectic, diverse, and exciting places around.
 With a range of entertainment options that includes all types of music, art, theater, and dance, downtown is a fascinating cultural hub.
 Famous Beale Street offers great food, cool drinks, and hot Memphis music.
 The history behind the influential area is preserved in a number of museums and historical spots.

 Downtown also has plenty of family friendly activities and entertainment.
-FedExForum attracts some of the most popular touring musical acts in the world, and the Memphis Grizzlies and University of Memphis Tigers are a great attraction for sports fans there.
-And wherever you want to go is just a short walk or trolley ride away.
+FedExForum attracts some of the most popular touring musical acts in the world, and the Memphis Grizzlies and University of Memphis Tigers Basketball team are great attractions for sports fans.
+Excitment in Downtown Memphis is just a short walk or trolley ride away.

 East Memphis is a commercial and residential powerhouse.
-There are many thriving businesses and great shopping opportunities along the Poplar, Walnut Grove, and Park Avenue corridors and the surrounding neighborhoods.
+There are many thriving businesses and great shopping opportunities in East Memphis.
 The Oak Court Mall offers top-notch stores and plenty of job opportunities.
 Surrounding boutiques, shops, and restaurants dot the area.